Great Vic Bike Ride

 If you have an allergy, it is your responsibility to bring any appropriate medication.
 Bicycle Network has taken reasonable measures to ensure the meals and foods are free of allergens, but cannot guarantee this.

-In 2018, Great Victorian Bike Ride meals will be produced without the inclusion of peanuts and other tree nuts.
+In 2019, Great Vic Bike Ride meals will be produced without the inclusion of peanuts and other tree nuts.
 However, whilst reasonable measures are taken to ensure meals don’t contain nuts, all meals are processed in a factory containing nuts and may contain traces of nuts.

 All participants are responsible for their own health and wellbeing so bring your medication if you are affected by allergens.